ooni/explorer/CODE_OF_CONDUCT.md

 Statement of Intent:

 OONI is committed to fostering an inclusive environment and community.
-Tor is a place where people should feel safe to engage, share their point of view, and participate.
+OONI is a place where people should feel safe to engage, share their point of view, and participate.

 This code of conduct applies to OONI as a whole.
 It is intended to